jorainer/SpectraTutorials/README.md

 ### Workshop goals and objectives

-- Understand the principles of different data *backends*.
 - Learn to handle and analyze mass spectrometry data with `Spectra`.
+- Understand the principles of different `Spectra` data *backends*.

 ### Pre-requisites